Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **A data engineer needs to add a file path to their DLT pipeline.
 They want to use the file path throughout the pipeline as a parameter for various statements and functions.
 Which of the following options can be specified during the configuration of a DLT pipeline in order to allow this?
 Select one response.**

-They can add a widget to the notebook and then perform a string substitution of the file path.
+&nbsp;&nbsp;&nbsp;&nbsp;They can add a widget to the notebook and then perform a string substitution of the file path.
-*Widgets in Databricks notebooks allow for paremeteized inputs* However requires human interaction to set its.
+&nbsp;&nbsp;&nbsp;&nbsp;*Widgets in Databricks notebooks allow for paremeteized inputs* However requires human interaction to set its.

-They can specify the file path in the job scheduler when deploying the pipeline.
+&nbsp;&nbsp;&nbsp;&nbsp;They can specify the file path in the job scheduler when deploying the pipeline.

-They can set the variable in a notebook command and then perform a variable substitution of the file path.
+&nbsp;&nbsp;&nbsp;&nbsp;They can set the variable in a notebook command and then perform a variable substitution of the file path.

-**They can add a key-value pair in the Configurations field and then perform a string substitution of the file path.**
+&nbsp;&nbsp;&nbsp;&nbsp;**They can add a key-value pair in the Configurations field and then perform a string substitution of the file path.**

-They can add a parameter when scheduling the pipeline job and then perform a variable substitution of the file path.
+&nbsp;&nbsp;&nbsp;&nbsp;They can add a parameter when scheduling the pipeline job and then perform a variable substitution of the file path.

-#### Which of the following correctly describes how code from one library notebook can be referenced by code from another library notebook?
+** Which of the following correctly describes how code from one library notebook can be referenced by code from another library notebook?
 Select one response.

-**Within a DLT Pipeline, code in any notebook library can reference tables and views created in any other notebook library.**
+&nbsp;&nbsp;&nbsp;&nbsp;**Within a DLT Pipeline, code in any notebook library can reference tables and views created in any other notebook library.**

-Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library as long as the referenced notebook library is installed on the other notebook library’s cluster.
+&nbsp;&nbsp;&nbsp;&nbsp;Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library as long as the referenced notebook library is installed on the other notebook library’s cluster.

-Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library that is running on the same cluster.
+&nbsp;&nbsp;&nbsp;&nbsp;Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library that is running on the same cluster.

-Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library as long as one notebook library references the other notebook library.
+&nbsp;&nbsp;&nbsp;&nbsp;Within a DLT Pipeline, code in a notebook library can reference tables and views created in another notebook library as long as one notebook library references the other notebook library.

-Within a DLT Pipeline, code in notebook libraries cannot reference tables and views created in a different notebook library.
+&nbsp;&nbsp;&nbsp;&nbsp;Within a DLT Pipeline, code in notebook libraries cannot reference tables and views created in a different notebook library.

-#### A data engineer needs to review the events related to their pipeline and the pipeline’s configurations.
+**A data engineer needs to review the events related to their pipeline and the pipeline’s configurations.
 Which of the following approaches can the data engineer take to accomplish this?
-Select one response.
+Select one response.**

-The data engineer can select events of type user_action in the resultant DAG.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can select events of type user_action in the resultant DAG.
-*Dag display sequence and dependencies of task*
+&nbsp;&nbsp;&nbsp;&nbsp;*Dag display sequence and dependencies of task*

-The data engineer can query events of type user_action from the configured storage location.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can query events of type user_action from the configured storage location.
-*vague option*
+&nbsp;&nbsp;&nbsp;&nbsp;*vague option*

-**The data engineer can query events of type user_action from the event log.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The data engineer can query events of type user_action from the event log.**

-The data engineer can query events of type user_action from the checkpoint directory.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can query events of type user_action from the checkpoint directory.
-*The checkpoint directory is mainly used for storing the progress of streaming queries to ensure fault-tolerance.
+&nbsp;&nbsp;&nbsp;&nbsp;*The checkpoint directory is mainly used for storing the progress of streaming queries to ensure fault-tolerance.
 It does not store pipeline-specific events or configurations.*

-The data engineer can select events of type user_action in the output table of the pipeline.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can select events of type user_action in the output table of the pipeline.

-#### A data engineer needs to ensure the table updated_history, which is derived from the table history, contains all records from history.
+** A data engineer needs to ensure the table updated_history, which is derived from the table history, contains all records from history.
 Each record in both tables contains a value for the column user_id.
 Which of the following approaches can the data engineer use to create a new data object from updated_history and history containing the records with matching user_id values in both tables?
-Select one response.
+Select one response.**